borksh/bork/docs/assertion_status_codes.md

 `13`: Mismatched, Upgrade.
 Satisfy with 'upgrade'.
 No conflict (defined below) occurs, and the assertion is not 'outdated', but perhaps some options are different.

 `14`: Mismatched, Clobber.
-Satisfy with 'delete' followed by 'install'.
+Satisfy with 'remove' followed by 'install'.
 Not supported yet.

 ## Conflict status codes